Note: Files are in Adobe (PDF) format.

 Revenue

-Both the construction and maintenance segments exhibited positive revenue growth in FY2024 as compared to FY2023.
-It was mainly attributable to a higher percentage of revenue recognised from various ongoing and newly awarded construction and maintenance projects as they progressed to a more active phase in FY2024.
+Both the construction and maintenance segments exhibited positive revenue growth in 1H2025 as compared to 1H2024.
+The growth was primarily driven by a higher percentage of revenue recognised from various ongoing and newly awarded construction projects as they progressed to a more active phase in 1H2025.

 Cost of sales